padscape/padscape/CONTRIBUTING.md

 If you know JavaScript and want to help, then feel free to create a pull request.
 Again though, your code may or may not be used in Padscape.

 Thank you for taking the time to read these guidelines and contribute.
+- BonfireScratch
-- BonfireScratch, Owner of this Organisation
+  - Owner of this Organisation